VirgilSecurity/virgil-purekit-php/README.md

 }
 ```

-When you've created a passw0rd's `record` for all users in your DB, you can delete the unnecessary column where user passwords were previously stored.
+When you've created a `purekitrecord` for all users in your DB, you can delete the unnecessary column where user passwords were previously stored.

 ### Verify User Record

-Use this flow when a user already has his or her own passw0rd's `record` in your database.
-This function allows you to verify user's password with the `record` from your DB every time when the user signs in.
-You have to pass his or her `record` from your DB into the `VerifyPassword` function:
+Use this flow when a user already has his or her own `purekitrecord` in your database.
+This function allows you to
+verify user's password with the `purekitrecord` from your DB every time when the user signs in.
+You have to pass his or
+ her `purekitrecord` from your DB into the `VerifyPassword` function:

 ```php
 try {